 I wish I could say this was also a quick meal, but in all honesty it needs some prep work.

-The good news is that you can make your sauce, the ricotta and all the fillings in advance, even assemble your lasagna the day before and pop it in the oven when you want to enjoy it.
+The good news is that you can make your sauce, the vegan ricotta cheese and all the fillings in advance, even assemble your lasagna the day before and pop it in the oven when you want to enjoy it.
 So you can prep it on Sunday then have fabulous lunches for the week ahead and make all your coworkers super jelly when you heat this baby up in the lunch room.
 Ha!

-How to Make Vegan Spinach Lasagna:
+How to Make the Best Vegan Spinach Lasagna:

 Vegan Ricotta Spinach Lasagna